-- 36. (1) Every person, when attending a gathering and in order to limit exposure to COVID-19, must- - (a) wear a face mask: - (b) adhere to all health protocols; - (c) maintain a distance of at least one and a half metres from each other; - (d) adhere to the curfew hours as provided for in regulation 33; and - (e) adhere to any other health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health. - (2) An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold. - (3) AII- - (i) faith-based or religious gatherings; and - (ii) social, political and cultural gatherings, are permitted but limited to 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and social distancing measures.
+- 36. (1) Every person, when attending a gathering and in order to limit exposure to COVID-19, must- - (a) wear a face mask; - (b) adhere to all health protocols; - (c) maintain a distance of at least one and a half metres from each other; - (d) adhere to the curfew hours as provided for in regulation 33; and - (e) adhere to any other health protocols and social distancing measures as provided for in directions issued by the relevant Cabinet member after consultation with the Cabinet member responsible for health. - (2) An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold. - (3) An owner or operator of any indoor or outdoor facility where gatherings are held and who fails to display the certificate of occupancy as contemplated in subregulation (2), commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (4) AII- - (i) faith-based or religious gatherings; - (ii) social, political and cultural gatherings; and - (iii) gatherings at community engagements, hosted by members of Parliament, members of Provincial Legislatures, councilors, leaders of political parties, religious leaders and traditional leaders to deal with emergency matters that impact on the management, treatment and prevention of the Covid-19 pandemic, are permitted but limited to 50 persons or less for indoor venues and 100 persons or less for outdoor venues and if the venue is too small to hold the prescribed number of persons observing a distance of at least one and a half metres from each other, then not more than 50 percent of the capacity of the venue may be used, subject to strict adherence to all health protocols and social distancing measures.